-- Vendor name is marked in red color if the default JDBC driver class is not present in component's class path. - Even if a particular database vendor name is not present in the drop-down list the component can still connect to the database. - o If a vendor name is specified in the drop-down list, it only means that vendor specific handling, for example, of types, is done. - o To connect to a database from a vendor whose name is not specified in the drop-down list, select Other and provide the correct values for Driver and JDBC URL.
+- Vendor name is marked in red color if the default JDBC driver class is not present in component's class path. - o Even if a particular database vendor name is not present in the drop-down list the component can still connect to the database. - o If a vendor name is specified in the drop-down list, it only means that vendor specific handling is done.
+Example: vendor specific handling for data types, naming conventions etc - o To connect to a database from a vendor whose name is not specified in the drop-down list, select Other and provide the correct values for Driver and JDBC URL.